 Confucius said: “A fine horse is admired not for its strength but its heart.”

-The character 德 (dé) is usually translated as “virtue”, which would also be fine in this context.
-“Virtues” or “merits” denoting the horse’s temperament, obedience, and spirit would also be good alternatives to “heart”.
+(1) The character 德 (dé) is usually translated as “virtue”, which would also be fine in this context.
+“Virtues” or “merits” denoting the horse’s temperament, obedience, and spirit are also good alternatives to heart.